Travel Advisory for Hungary

 Do

-- Carry ID: Keep your original passport on your person as photocopies are not legally sufficient for police identity checks.
+- Carry your ID: Always have your original passport on your person as police conduct frequent identity checks.

 Don't